The Last Responder

 From Ground Zero to Ward 57

-Witnessing the attack and the warriors who came home
+Witnessing the attack and the Warriors who came home

 PROLOGUE

 Content Advisory: This book recounts firsthand experiences from September 11, 2001 and subsequent work with combat amputees at Walter Reed Army Medical Center.
-Some readers may find the material emotionally difficult.
+Some readers may find the material difficult.

 I didn’t look at it for decades.